injinity/workstation/README.md

 Run script
   - If you have a nvidia gpu
     `./install.sh --nvidia`
+  - If you run on wsl2
+    `./install.sh --no-gaming --no-neovim --no-browser`
   - Else just simply run
     `./install.sh`

 ## Options
 More fined grained controll may come in the future.

-### General
+### Common
 General apps and changes to the os.
-To not apply those changes use the `--no-general` option on the install script.
+To not apply those changes use the `--no-common` option on the install script.

 __Content__
 - scroll wheel direction set to "natural"